apache/incubator-datalab/README.md

     1. Installing prerequisites
     2. Installing required packages
     3. Configuring Docker
-    4. Configuring Data Lab Web UI
+    4. Configuring DataLab Web UI

 -   If all scripts/function are executed successfully, Docker container will stop and SSN node will be created.